-Applicants are advised to password protect their applications and documents and instructions on how to do this are included.
+Applicants are advised to either password protect their emails with attached applications and documents or to use Zivver.
+The CD Team can help applicants with this.

 8. Necessity and Proportionality

 The lawful basis for processing will be article 6(1)(b) of the GDPR 2018, and the DPA (Data Protection Act)2018 as the information is required to be collected for the administration of the Events and Festivals Fund.